Presidents of the United States on U.S. postage stamps

-Every deceased U.S. president as of 2023 has appeared on at least one U.S. postage stamp, and all but Richard Nixon, and the two most recently deceased Presidents, Gerald Ford, and George H. W. Bush, have appeared on at least two.
-Per postal office regulations, no living figure is permmitted to be the subject of a postage stamp, so no living President is permitted on a postage stamp.
+Every deceased U.S. president as of 2023 has appeared on at least one U.S. postage stamp, and all but Richard Nixon, Gerald Ford, and George H. W. Bush have appeared on at least two.
+Per postal office regulations, no living figure is permitted to be the subject of a postage stamp, so no living president is permitted on a postage stamp.

 First appearances

 The portrayals of various American presidents made their first appearances on U.S. postage at different times for very different reasons.
-Among the most definitive is George Washington, whose engraving (along with that of Benjamin Franklin) appeared on the first U.S. Postage stamps released by the U.S. Post Office, on July 1 of 1847.
+Among the most definitive is George Washington, whose engraving (along with that of Benjamin Franklin) appeared on the first U.S. postage stamps released by the U.S. Post Office, on July 1 of 1847.
 Thomas Jefferson first appeared on U.S. postage in March 1856, nine years after the first issues were released.
 Fifteen years of stamp issuance would pass before Andrew Jackson would appear on a U.S. postage stamp.
 However, by this time, Jackson had already been presented on two Confederate stamps (both 2-cent values), making him the only U.S. president introduced to postage by the Confederacy rather than the U.S. Post Office.
 Abraham Lincoln appeared for the first time on a U.S. postage stamp with the issue of 1866, released on April 14, 1866, the first anniversary of his death.
 Up until this time only the portrayals of Washington, Franklin, Jefferson and Jackson were found on U.S. postage.